 At Breckenbrough School, PSHRE is not just a subject taught within the curriculum, it is intrinsic within every aspect of the school – both the formal and informal curriculum, the taught and extended curriculum.
 We seek to enable our students to re-engage with education and develop their personal and social confidence and skills within the Quaker ethos of the school.
-Many of our students will find some of the units of study quite challenging¸ particularly those with Autistic Spectrum Conditions, as they commonly have great difficulty dealing with emotive issues.
-In addition, we take account of the needs and sensitivities of each individual student.
+Many of our students will find some of the units of study quite challenging, as they can have great difficulty dealing with emotive issues.
+As such, we take account of the needs and sensitivities of each individual student and approach all topics with compassion and understanding.

 Many of Breckenbrough’s students have found the formal study of different religions and cultures difficult due to their very rigid understanding and opinions.
 After consultation with our staff, we have developed a curriculum, which aims to deliver an RE course which is integral to the ethos of the school and Quakerism-‘seeing the good in everybody’ – which emphasizes tolerance, peace, knowledge of self and others and conflict resolution.